 Keep the face and jaw soft

 Check the jaw, tongue, and forehead.
 The jaw stays unclenched, the tongue rests on the floor of the mouth, and the forehead is smooth.
-Only the throat is doing any work, and even there the effort is minimal.
+Only the glottis is doing any work, and even there the effort is minimal.

 9. 9